Systems Admin

 Enable Active Directory Auditing

-• Group Policy Management Console (GPMC) installed
+• Group Policy Management Console (gpmc.msc) installed on the workstation you’re editing from

 Run dialog with gpmc.msc and Group Policy Management console

-Step 3 — Confirm the OU and Apply Order
+Step 3 — Confirm the link order

-Step 4 — Edit the GPO
+Step 4 — Open the GPO for editing

 Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options